fairgenomes/fairgenomes-semantic-model/README.md

 This list, available at [InstitutesROR.txt](lookups/InstitutesROR.txt), can be used to supplement or replace the default [Institutes.txt](lookups/Institutes.txt).
 The ROR institute data is currently not generated into apps because everything would become much bigger and slower than necessary under most circumstances.

+#### FAIR Genomes YAML format

+The YAML format used to contain the FAIR Genomes schema is documented at [YamlFormat.md](YamlFormat.md).

 #### RDF formats

 The FAIR Genomes application ontology [TTL files](generated/ontology) can be converted to other RDF serialization formats including OWL-XML, RDF-XML, RDF-JSON, JSON-LD, N-Triples, TriG, TriX, Thrift, Manchester syntax and Functional syntax using [Ontology Converter](https://github.com/sszuev/ont-converter/releases/tag/v1.0).